Understanding a different culture

 You’re living in a vibrant multicultural country, so it’s great that you want to understand cultures other than your own.
 There are a few ways to do this, but the most important is to remember that we’re all just people who are trying to do the best we can.
-So, taking each person on their own merit will always see you right.

 This can help if: